 Unrelated Facts About Me

-- I spent the summer before my PhD studying and performing Shakespeare through the Winedale program.
-I was in productions of Hamlet (Ophelia), As You Like It (forest lord/page), Cymbeline (soothsayer), and Julius Caesar (Lucius).
+1. I spent the summer before my PhD studying and performing Shakespeare through the Winedale program.
+I was in productions of Hamlet (Ophelia), As You Like It (forest lord, page), Cymbeline (soothsayer, lady), and Julius Caesar (Lucius, plebeian).

-- I like to play the oboe and piano and currently play in the MIT Symphony Orchestra.
-I have previously also played in the Broad Institute's chamber orchestra, the UT Engineering Chamber Orchestra, and the UT University Orchestra.
+2. I like to play the oboe and piano and have played in the MIT Symphony Orchestra, the Broad Institute's chamber orchestra, the UT Engineering Chamber Orchestra, and the UT University Orchestra.